(MY crow loot)

-If you have missed a period, but you have taken all your tablets at the correct time, it is very unlikely that you are pregnant.
-Provided that:
+If you have missed a period, but you have taken all your tablets at the correct time, it is very unlikely that you are pregnant as long as:

 If this is so, continue to take Microlut as usual.
 If you have any concerns consult your doctor or pharmacist.

-If you miss your period twice in a row, you may be pregnant and you should seek advice from your doctor.
-Do not start the next pack of Microlut until your doctor has checked that you are not pregnant.
+If you miss your period twice in a row, you may be pregnant even if you have taken Microlut correctly.
+Stop taking Microlut and seek advice from your doctor.
+You must use a non-hormonal method of contraception (such as condoms, or a diaphragm) until your doctor rules our pregnancy.

 Do not take Microlut to treat any other conditions, unless your doctor tells you to.